 Submissions addressed the proposed locations of zone boundaries, particularly the boundary between Zones 9 and 10.
 Western Power questioned the appropriateness of specifying zone boundaries at locations one kilometre downstream of compressor stations (for downstream boundaries of Zones 1 to 9).
 AlintaGas, Western Power, WMC, North West Shelf Gas and the Chamber of Commerce and Industry drew attention to an inconsistency in the specification of the proposed boundary between Zone 9 and Zone 10 with the specification of other zone boundaries.
-Most of the boundaries are one kilometre downstream of the relevant compressor station, except for the Zone 10 boundary that is upstream of Compressor Station 10.
+Most of the boundaries are one kilometre downstream of Compressor Station 10.
 It was suggested in the submissions that the boundary between Zones 9 and 10 has been located to capture the majority of the Perth metropolitan gas demand within Zone 10, and hence charge a higher tariff for this gas transmission.
 Western Power suggested that the Regulator require Epic Energy to demonstrate the equity of the proposed Zone 10 boundary location, and to justify zone boundaries in terms of considerations of pipeline operation and cost allocation.